Maurice LaMarche: Television

-D.C.
-Douglas (left) with LaMarche in Dragon Con, 2021.
+D. C. Douglas (left) with LaMarche in Dragon Con, 2021.

-It took a few years after his 1981 move to Los Angeles for LaMarche to establish himself in the American voiceover industry, which he initially pursued as a side endeavor during his full-time standup comedy career.
-LaMarche began on Inspector Gadget with that show's second season in 1985, and went on to Dennis the Menace, Popeye and Son and The Real Ghostbusters where he played Egon Spengler.
+It took a few years after his 1981 move to Los Angeles for LaMarche to establish himself in the American voiceover industry, which he initially pursued as a side endeavor while maintaining his full-time stand-up comedy career.
+LaMarche began on Inspector Gadget with that show's second season in 1985, in which he would portray Chief Frank Quimby, and went on to Dennis the Menace, Popeye and Son and The Real Ghostbusters where he played Egon Spengler.
 After The Real Ghostbusters, LaMarche became a regular mainstay of the voiceover industry, appearing in such shows as Tiny Toon Adventures, GI Joe, Attack of the Killer Tomatoes: The Animated Series, Taz-Mania, Where's Waldo, The Little Mermaid, Batman: The Animated Series, and Bonkers before landing perhaps his most recognized role in 1993 as The Brain on Animaniacs and later its spin-off show Pinky and the Brain.
 Following this, LaMarche worked on The Critic, Freakazoid!, and The Tick before then reprising his role of Egon in Extreme Ghostbusters.
 The stretch of two years after this saw LaMarche portray characters in such shows as Hey Arnold! as Big Bob Pataki, Queer Duck, and The Chimp Channel.
-During this time LaMarche became the voice actor for Mortimer Mouse, whom he voiced in the television series Mickey Mouse Works and House of Mouse.
+During this time, LaMarche became the voice actor for Mortimer Mouse, whom he voiced in the television series Mickey Mouse Works and House of Mouse.
 It was at this time, 1999, that LaMarche began work on Futurama, and since Futurama, he has continued to work steadily in television, including guest roles on The Simpsons (where he once again parodied Orson Welles).
 His most recent regular role came as Hovis the butler on the Nickelodeon series Catscratch.
 LaMarche was the voice of antagonist Father in Codename: Kids Next Door and was also the voice of Victor in Playhouse Disney's Handy Manny 2007 Halloween episode.
 He also played the voice role of Grumpy in the 2014 Disney XD series The 7D, a reimagining of Snow White and the Seven Dwarfs.

 LaMarche has done various voice work for many Warner Bros.
 Animation and DiC Entertainment cartoons.
 He also delivered the protracted belches for the "Great Wakkorotti" shorts on Animaniacs, in which Wakko Warner performed various pieces of music.
-One of those belches was later recycled for Buddy in 2003's New Line Cinema film Elf.
+After hearing his work on Animaniacs, the producers of 2003's New Line Cinema film Elf hired LaMarche to perform Buddy's belch (for which he says he still receives residual checks).
+In 2002, LaMarche returned to the Inspector Gadget franchise and would portray the titular protagonist in Gadget & the Gadgetinis with an exact impersonation of Don Adams' voice following Adams' retirement the year prior.
 In 2011, LaMarche reprised his role as Yosemite Sam in Cartoon Network's new series, The Looney Tunes Show, and its spin-off, New Looney Tunes.

 LaMarche made several appearances in My Little Pony: Friendship Is Magic where he voiced Chancellor Neighsay.